Shaanxi China Travel Guide

 Ask permission before photographing people, especially children, the elderly, or those in religious contexts.
 Honor their decision if they decline.

-Learning a few basic phrases like "Nǐ hǎo" (hello) or "Xièxie" (thank you) shows appreciation and fosters positive interaction.
+Learning a few basic expressions such as "Nǐ hǎo" (hello) or "Xièxie" (thank you) shows appreciation and fosters positive interaction.
 Your actions reflect on all visitors.

 Look for recycling bins for plastic, paper, and glass to reduce your environmental footprint.

-Be mindful of your water usage, especially in places where water supplies may be strained.
+Use water wisely, especially in areas where water resources may be strained.

-Turn off lights and air conditioning when leaving your hotel room to save energy.
+Turn off utilities when leaving your hotel room to save energy.

 Be open to polite conversation and fresh encounters.
 This enriches your trip and fosters goodwill.